eomoruyi/Elastos.Community/README.md

 # Gist Answer
 Welcome to Elastos Developers Community!

 This repo is for Elastos Developers Community members.
-We can disucss issues related to community events, technical training material, ideas and comments.
+We can discuss issues related to community events, technical training material, ideas and comments.

 Everyone is welcome to raise issue for new ideas.